CharlesHoskinson/exo_browser/_posts/2013-09-11-my-quest-for-a-new-browser.markdown

 From there, I just needed a way to serve web pages from my v8 context in order to point these "controls" WebContents to some local pages I could communicate with.
 That was what was needed for me to build my UI entirely in HTML.

-Convenently enough this technology is already available: it's exactly what Node.JS is.
+Conveniently enough this technology is already available: it's exactly what Node.JS is.
 So instead of embedding a v8 Context, I simply embedded a Node.JS Context in my extra thread.
 I even got package & library management as well as  filesystem and netoworking APIs for free.

 Here's a diagram of the ExoBrowser architecture compared to the Chromium architecture: